OpenCollarTeam/opencollarteam.github.io/Leash.md

 Calls a menu of nearby avatars to whom the leash can be passed.
 When selected, the avatar gets a request.
 >[prefix] leashto

+## Follow
+Operates the leash in exactly the same way but without the visible particle chain.
+>[prefix] follow

+## Length
+Sets the length of the leash in meters.
+1 meter is the minimum length, 20 meters is the maximum.
+>[prefix] length [number]